 Severodonetsk is a city in the Luhansk Oblast located in south-eastern Ukraine.
-The city has a total area of 42 km2 and has a population of 100,000 people.
-Severodonetsk is a major industrial centre which produces 22% of Luhansk region industrial output.
+The city has a total area of 42 km2 and a population of 100,000 people.
+Severodonetsk is a major industrial centre which produced 22% of the Luhansk region’s industrial output.

 The sources of heat supply are two companies.
-CE “Severodonetskteplokomunenergo” is a company that produces and supplies thermal energy, and CE “Severodonetskiteplovimerezhy” distributes the thermal energy generated at “Severodonetsk CHP”.
-The two companies distribute heat energy in separate parts of the city and their operations are not connected.
-District heating company CE “Severodonetskteplokomunenergo” has a total connected heat load of 100 Gcal/h.
+CE “Severodonetskteplokomunenergo” was a company that produced and supplied thermal energy, and CE “Severodonetskiteplovimerezhy” distributed the thermal energy generated at “Severodonetsk CHP”.
+The two companies distributed heat energy in separate parts of the city and their operations were not connected.
+District heating company CE “Severodonetskteplokomunenergo” had a total connected heat load of 100 Gcal/h.

 Severodonetsk Demonstration Project – overview

-The district heating infrastructure in Severodonetsk is generally in bad technical condition and the company is not providing the population with hot water outside the heating season.
+The district heating infrastructure in Severodonetsk was generally in bad technical condition and the company was not providing the population with hot water outside the heating season.

-The project comprises renovation of a micro-district including the modernisation of the distribution system and measurers in the in-building piping systems.
+The project comprised the renovation of a micro-district including the modernisation of the distribution system and measures in the in-building piping systems.

 Severodonetsk Demonstration Project – details

-The project comprises the renovation of the micro-district 81 in the city of Severodonetsk.
+The project comprised the renovation of micro-district 81 in the city of Severodonetsk.